-While it is true that all the born-again believers are now in the Spirit, yet not all believers are walking in the Spirit.
-There is a great difference between living in the Spirit and walking in the Spirit.
+While it is true that all born-again believers are now in the Spirit, not all believers are walking in the Spirit.
+There is a significant difference between living in the Spirit and walking in the Spirit.

-It is possible to be living in the Spirit and yet not walking in the Spirit!
+It is possible to live in the Spirit and yet not walk in the Spirit!

 That is the reason for Paul’s admonition in his epistle to the Galatians.